-Here at the Monastery it is definitely “harvest time.”
+Here at the Monastery Autumn is definitely “in the air.”
 Such is the case as well in many other parts of the Northern Hemisphere.
-Our vegetable garden has produced abundantly and we are enjoying fresh produce nearly every day, including zucchini, onions, cucumbers, tomatoes, potatoes, kale, squash, and many other eatables.
-The leaves of the many deciduous trees in our canyon are rapidly turning yellow and leaves are falling.
+The leaves of the many deciduous trees in our Chama Canyon are rapidly turning yellow and leaves will soon be falling.
 The weather is still pleasant at night and warm during the day.
 It is really a beautiful time of year!
-Smoke from the tragic fires in the West is not affecting our air quality, so the sky is clear and crisp.

 Addressing the religious leaders of the time, Jesus offers a short parable about a father and his two sons.
 The first of the two says yes to his father’s wishes, but then does not do what was asked of him.
 The second son initially says no, but ends up doing as he was told.
 In telling the story, Jesus asks “What do you think about the case?”
 The audience is invited to decide about “which of the two sons did what the father wanted?”
 They correctly reply, “The second son,” but in doing so they show their own failure to embrace the teaching and person of Jesus Christ.
 In their case, they need to do more than simply render lip service, which lacks sincerity and thereby runs the risk of exclusion from God’s kingdom.
 As the Prophet Isaiah preached: “This people honors me with their lips, but their heart is far from me” (Isaiah 29:13, and quoted by Mark 7:6).

-In a follow up to the parable, Jesus gives the example of reputed or notorious sinners, specifically tax collectors and prostitutes, who seem to be disobeying God’s law, yet repent and so enter the kingdom.
-They end up doing the will of God, and are like the second son of the parable today, initially saying no then having a change of heart.
+In a follow up to the parable, Jesus gives the example of reputed or notorious sinners, specifically tax collectors and prostitutes, who seem to be disobeying God’s law, yet repent and enter God’s Kingdom.
+These people end up doing the will of God and are like the second son of the parable today, initially saying no then having a change of heart.

 In another place in the Gospels, Jesus warns: “Not everyone who says to me, ‘Lord, Lord, will enter the kingdom of heaven, but only the one who does the will of my Father” (Matthew 7:21).
 While Jesus addresses these words especially to the religious leaders of those times, they are words directed to us as well.